Article by Michael Highburger published in SARANAGATI SRI RAMANASRAMAM Magazine.

 way completed a masterpiece of inscrutable welding, and in His Presence, there was nothing for either of us to do but to accept with a heart full of thanksgiving the rare treasure he had given us.
 It was then we knew that sometime, somewhere, somehow, we would merge our individual efforts into one, and pursue the great goal of Realization together.

-On their way home, these two Americans who had arrived in India independently as Sam Rappold and Miss Thelma Benn, left India as Mr. and Mrs. Rappold, having gotten married in Varanasi.
+On their way home, these two Americans who had arrived in India independently as Sam Rappold and Miss Thelma Benn, left India as Mr. and Mrs. Rappold, having been married in Varanasi.
 A year later, they had a baby boy whom they named ‘Ramana’. — [Thelma lived in Sri Ramanasramam from February 1948 until summer of 1950.
 She subsequently settled in California and lived to the ripe old age of 93.
 After passing away peacefully in late 1998, a friend brought her ashes and scattered them at one of her favourite places near Sri Ramanasramam.]

 Note: Ramana Samuel Rappold – The only child of Thelma and Sam, changed his name in later years to Ray.
 He is the father of Eric and Ella Rappold, Thelma’s grandchildren.
 He currently lives in Santa Rosa, California.